ManoharDharel/open_port_scanner/readme.md

-### Blog Post: Exploring Network Security with Python and Nmap
+### Exploring Network Security with Python and Nmap

 #### Introduction